jamesreprise/instrumentality/README.md

 See <https://instrumentality.berserksystems.com/docs/>.

 ## Architecture
-This is a Rocket web server, the core logic of which can be seen in [server.rs](src/server.rs).
+This is an Axum web server, the core logic of which can be seen in [server.rs](src/server.rs).
 All information is written to a MongoDB cluster, seen in [mdb.rs](src/mdb.rs).

 Instrumentality is interacted with solely through routes, which are stored in [/routes](/src/routes/).
 ```